tpercario/ConsoleNonsense/README.md

 # Console Nonsense
 Console Nonsense is a simple program that consists of console based programs held together by a menu.

 Anything is allowed as long as it follows the rules.
 Be creative, snarky, productive, unproductive, weird.
-I don't care as long as it prints to the console.
+I don't care, as long as it prints to the console.

 Feel free to submit a pull request with new additions.